teovlt/teovlt/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a real Estate application in MERN
+- 😴 I need to redo my portfolio
-- 🌱 I’m currently accepted into the IMT Nord Europe engineer cursus
+- 🌱 I’m currently into the IMT Nord Europe engineer cursus
 - 👯 I’m looking to collaborate on everything that can help me improve my skills
-- 🤔 I’m looking for help with hosting a python game on a web server with asyncio
+- 🤔 I’m also looking for help with hosting a python game (pygame) on a web server
 - 📫 How to reach me: teo.villet2@gmail.com | https://www.linkedin.com/in/teo-villet/